icelandico/geodev_site/src/lib/content/blog/own-higher-order-functions-implementation.md

 ---
-templateKey: blog-post
-title: Own higher order functions implementation using TypeScript
+category: Typescript
+date: 2022-06-19 17:41:49.728000+00:00
+description: Discover how to implement higher-order functions in TypeScript.
+Learn to create custom versions of built-in functions, enhancing your JavaScript skills.
+  Explore the use of TypeScript generics for reusable and type-safe code.
 slug: Own higher order functions implementation
-date: 2022-06-19T17:41:49.728Z
-category: Typescript
 tag:
 - javascript
 - basics
 - typescript
+templateKey: blog-post
+title: Own higher order functions implementation using TypeScript
 ---

 JavaScript is mostly about functions.
 We can:
 1) assign them to variables,